 It is the policy of the VCCS and JSRCC to prohibit educational and employment discrimination on the basis of race, sex, color, national origin, religion, age, political affiliation, or against otherwise qualified persons with disabilities.
-Inquiries concerning the affirmative action policy should be addressed to the college's Affirmative Action Officer.
+Inquiries concerning the affirmative action policy should be addressed to the College's Affirmative Action Officer.

-Consistent with its mission of providing educational access and development in its region, the college admits as either a non-curricular or curricular student, anyone with a recognized high school diploma, a GED, or certificate of completion of home schooling, or who is 18 years of age and has passed the ability-to-benefit (ATB) test.
+Consistent with its mission of providing educational access and development in its region, the College admits as either a non-curricular or curricular student, anyone with a recognized high school diploma, a GED, or certificate of completion of home schooling, or who is 18 years of age and has demonstrated college readiness.